Everything You Need to Know Before Starting on Your Next Project

 Exposed aggregate has become a popular decorative concrete choice due to its aesthetic appeal and durability.
-It’s completely customizable and fairly easy to install, making it a cost-effective option for decorative concrete around the home.
+Completely customizable and easy to install, this is a cost-effective option for decorative concrete around the home.

 What Is Exposed Aggregate?

-Exposed aggregate is a type of decorative concrete that is often created by removing the top layer of cement paste to reveal (expose) the aggregate in the concrete mix.
-The aggregate can also be placed in fresh concrete.
+Exposed aggregate is a style of decorative concrete created by removing the top layer of cement paste to reveal the aggregate in the concrete mix.
+You can place the aggregate in fresh concrete, too.